Kyle Shearer

 See you on the front!

-Daniel Gill Lantern Tours
+Daniel Gill Showcase Coordinator

 Hello, everyone!
 My name is Daniel Gill, and I’m proud to serve as an Allied reenactor and staff member for Operation Homecoming.
 I’ve been reenacting since 2021 and portray an officer of the Monuments, Fine Arts, and Archives program—a group dedicated to protecting and recovering cultural treasures during WWII.